prashantgenial/APITask/readme.md

 	 - Your service needs to respond within 3 seconds.
 [Multithreading with callable interface]

 Make sure the service:
-8 - is self-documenting [Add Swagger]
+8 - is self-documenting [Added Swagger]
-9 - exposes metrics on response times for upstream services 10 - exposes health check [Add accuator]
+9 - exposes metrics on response times for upstream services [As of now added logs later on we can integrate ELK for monitoring]
+10 - exposes health check [Added accuator]
 11 - Limit of results on upstream services must be configurable per environment and preconfigured to 5.
 [Add in Application.properties]
 12 - Add the security mechanism to authenticate and authorize the service for added security.
 [JWT Token] 13 - document how we can run it.
 [GIT]